U.S. Department of Labor

 DESCRIPTION OF DUTIES:

 NACOSH's duties are solely advisory and consultative.
-NACOSH advises, consults with, and makes recommendations to the Secretary and the HHS Secretary on matters relating to the administration of the OSH Act.
-NACOSH's advice will help the Secretary and HHS Secretary in terms of substantive input on workplace safety and health issues; ideas to reduce worker deaths, injuries and illnesses; and feedback on OSHA and HHS initiatives to improve occupational safety and health.
+NACOSH's advice will help the Secretary and HHS Secretary in terms of providing substantive input on workplace safety and health issues; ideas to reduce worker deaths, injuries and illnesses; and feedback on the Occupational Safety and Health Administration (OSHA) and HHS initiatives to improve worker safety and health.

 AGENCY OR OFFICIAL TO WHOM THE COMMITTEE REPORTS:

-NACOSH reports and submits advice and recommendations to the Secretary and the HHS Secretary, through the Occupational Safety and Health Administration (OSHA).
+NACOSH reports and submits advice and recommendations to the Secretary and the HHS Secretary, through OSHA.

 AGENCY PROVIDING SUPPORT TO THE COMMITTEE:

-The estimated annual operating costs are approximately $200,000, including 2 staff years.
+The estimated annual operating costs arc approximately $181 ,000, including 1.5 staff years.

 DESIGNATED FEDERAL OFFICER:

-The Director of OSHA's Directorate of Evaluation and Analysis, or his/her designee, serves as the Designated Federal Officer (DFO) for NACOSH.
+The Director of OSHA's Directorate of Technical Support and Emergency Management or his/her designee, serves as the Designated Federal Officer (DFO) for NACOSH.
 The DFO:

 ESTIMATED NUMBER AND FREQUENCY OF MEETINGS: